10 Best Lightweight Garden Hoses of 2024 – Reviews and Top Picks

 With a nearly identical appearance and functions as a rubber garden hose, the Flexzilla won our hearts with just how well-designed its base material is.
 Ultra-flexible and completely weatherproof, it’s also durable enough to withstand the toughest of jobs.
 When under pressure, it’s completely kink-free and delivers a consistent flow of water.

 On top of all that, every Flexzilla hose comes with a 2-year warranty in case of defects or accidental damage.
-In short, there’s no hose we’d rather have for our homes and yard work.
+In short, this is the best light weight hose, and there’s nothing we’d rather have for our homes and yard work.

 2. Nifty Grower 100ft Garden Hose – Best Value